fresns/fresns/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Fresns, please send an e-mail to Taylor Otwell via [jarvis.okay@gmail.com](mailto:jarvis.okay@gmail.com).
+If you discover a security vulnerability within Fresns, please send an e-mail to Taylor Otwell via [support@fresns.org](mailto:support@fresns.org).
 All security vulnerabilities will be promptly addressed.

 ## License

-Fresns is open-sourced software licensed under the [Apache license](https://opensource.org/licenses/Apache-2.0).
+Fresns is open-sourced software licensed under the [Apache-2.0 license](https://github.com/fresns/fresns/blob/main/LICENSE).